Active Topology Inference using Network Coding: Related Work

-Most tomographic techniques rely on probes sent from a single source in a tree topology \cite{sylvia, metric-induced1, metric-induced2, castroUnicast, adaptive, mixture, classicMethod, duffield2002, striped, caceresTopology, topologyDelay, eriksson2010}.
-The work by Rabbat et al. introduced the multiple-source multiple-destination (M-by-N) tomography problem, {\em i.e.,} sending probes between $M$ sources and $N$ destinations \cite{journal, probing}.
-They showed that an M-by-N topology can be decomposed into a collection of 2-by-2 components.
-They proposed to coordinate transmission of multi-packet probes from two sources and to measure the packet arrival order at the two receivers in order to infer some information about the 2-by-2 topology.
-Assuming knowledge of M 1-by-N topologies and of all 2-by-2 components, they also showed how to merge a second source's 1-by-N topology with the first.
-The resulting M-by-N topology is not exact, but provides bounds on the locations of joining points with respect to the branching points.
-It also requires a large number of probes, as do all approaches that need to collect enough probes for statistical significance \cite{eriksson2010, topologyDelay, adaptive, striped, castroUnicast, radar}.
-Our work on DAGs builds on and extends the multiple-source multiple-destination work in \cite{journal, probing}, but uses network coding to achieve exact and fast topology inference.
+Most tomographic approaches rely on probes sent from a single source in a tree topology \cite{sylvia, metric-induced, castroUnicast, adaptive, mixture, classicMethod, duffield2002, striped, caceresTopology, topologyDelay, eriksson2010}.
+Rabbat {\em et al.} \cite{journal, probing, merging} introduced the multiple-source multiple-destination (M-by-N) tomography problem, by sending probes between $M$ sources and $N$ receivers.
+In \cite{journal,probing}, it was shown that an M-by-N network can be decomposed into a collection of 2-by-2 components.
+Then, coordinated transmission of multi-packet probes from two sources and packet arrival order measurements at the two receivers were used to infer some information about the 2-by-2 topology.
+Assuming knowledge of M 1-by-N topologies and all 2-by-2 components, it was also shown how to merge a second source's 1-by-N tree topology with the first one.
+The resulting M-by-N topology is not exact, but bounds are provided on the locations of joining points with respect to the branching points.
+This approach also requires a large number of probes, as do all approaches that need to collect enough probes for statistical significance \cite{topologyDelay, adaptive, striped, castroUnicast, radar}.
+Our work on DAGs builds on and extends the multiple-source multiple-destination work in \cite{journal,probing}, but uses network coding to achieve exact and fast topology inference.

+A second body of related work is from the network coding literature.
+It is well known that linear network coding makes a network behave as a linear system, whose transfer function depends on the topology.
+Based on the source packets and the observations at the receivers, one can then try to passively infer the topology.
+The following papers consider that random linear network coding is employed for the purpose of information transfer, and they perform {\em passive} inference on the side.
+In \cite{ho}, passive techniques are used to distinguish among failure patterns.
+In \cite{p2p, subspace, jaggi, jaggi-journal}, subspace properties at various nodes are used for topology inference and error localization.
+In \cite{jaggi}, each node passively infers its upstream topology at no cost to throughput, but at high complexity.